 The process of shoveling to control temperature gradually moved the bed from the rear to the forward end of the floor, and as each successive steep was deposited onto the floor from the steeping cistern, it followed its predecessor down the length of the floor.

-In this way there were on each floor, a number of beds of malt in varying stages of germination.
-When the malt reached the front of the floor, its germination was completed, and it was shoveled by hand through a trap door into wheel barrows beneath, by means of which it was transported to the kiln for drying.
+In this way, there were on each floor, a number of beds of malt in varying stages of germination.
+When the malt reached the front of the floor, its germination was completed, and it was shoveled by hand through a trap door into wheelbarrows beneath, by means of which it was transported to the kiln for drying.

 The kiln, at that time, was simply a room with a tile floor, under which were crude furnaces.
 The ceiling of the room assumed the shape of a high tapered dome, in which was located a large duct or chimney to pass off the moist hot air.
-After the germinated malt was spread on the floors, the fires were started, and drying accomplished by simple heating.
+After the germinated malt was spread on the floors the fires were started and drying accomplished by simple heating.
 The malt was agitated from time to time by a shovel.
-Later the tile floors were perforated, so that the combustion gases could pass directly through the grain.
+Later the tile floors were perforated so that the combustion gases could pass directly through the grain.

 All ventilation was by natural draft, and, of course, was influenced greatly by weather conditions.
 The art of malting under those conditions was one of the highest.
-The maltster personally controlled all processes, and through highly developed manual skill maintained proper conditions.
+The maltster personally controlled all processes, and through highly developed manual skills maintained proper conditions.
 He alone checked the temperatures, mostly by sense.
 It was he who determined when more moisture was required.
 In short, it was exclusively his skill and experience which brought out a finished malt of the proper character.

 Because temperature controls were dependent on atmospheric conditions, malting at that time was confined to the cool months, which averaged about five months per year.
 During the rest of the year, the house was completely closed.
 Naturally, with this short production season, volume was very definitely limited.